1927–28 Chicago Black Hawks season: Regular season

 The team was coming off a 19–22–3 expansion season, however, team owner Frederic McLaughlin saw it as a disappointment, and fired head coach Pete Muldoon.
 He was replaced by Barney Stanley.
 The team would score only 68 goals, 3rd fewest in the league, and allow a league high 134, and finish with a 7–34–3 record, dead last in the NHL.
 Midway through the season, the Hawks fired Stanley and named Hugh Lehman, who was the backup goaltender, as the team's head coach.

 Injuries played a big part in the Hawks horrible season, as Babe Dye, who scored a team high 25 goals the previous year, would suit up for only 9 games and get no points.
-Team captain and scoring leader from 1926–27, Dick Irvin, would miss 30 games due to injuries, and as a result, goals were hard to come by.
+Team captain and scoring leader from 1926 to 1927, Dick Irvin, would miss 30 games due to injuries, and as a result, goals were hard to come by.
 Mickey MacKay would lead the Hawks with 17 goals, while Duke Keats would have a team best 22 points and 55 penalty minutes.

 In goal, rookie Chuck Gardiner would get the majority of action, playing in 40 games, winning 6 of them and posting a 2.83 GAA, along with 3 shutouts.

 Chicago would miss the playoffs for the first time in the club's short history, finishing 29 points behind the Pittsburgh Pirates for the final playoff spot in the American Division.

 November

 The Black Hawks opened the 1927–28 season on the road against the Boston Bruins on November 15.
 The Black Hawks and the Bruins fought to a 1–1 tie.
 In their next game two nights later, the Black Hawks won their first game of the season, defeating the Montreal Maroons 3–2 in Montreal.
-Chicago finished their three game road trip in Toronto, where they lost to the Toronto Maple Leafs 4–2.
+Chicago finished their three-game road trip in Toronto, where they lost to the Toronto Maple Leafs 4–2.

 On November 23, the Black Hawks hosted the defending Stanley Cup champions, the Ottawa Senators, losing a close one by a 2–1 score.
 Three nights later, the Black Hawks earned their first shutout of the season, as they battled to a 0–0 tie against the Detroit Cougars.
 Chicago ended off November with a 5–2 loss to the Montreal Canadiens.

 The Black Hawks earned a 1–3–2 record in November, recording four points.
 The club was in fourth place in the five team American Division, five points behind the first place New York Rangers.